fedelopez/ga-seifx01/week-08/day-02.md

 From the Employee table created above:

 - Count number of employees
+- Write a query to display the columns in a specific order by last_name and then by name.
 - Who are the 3 best paid employees?
 - Who is the less paid employee?